goosefx/sparrow-monotouch/Sparrow/doc/api/SPEvent.md

 	public interface SPEventArgs

-Thus, Sparrow native events integrate better into C#, we have used a little trick.
-SPEventArgs (an interface) decorates an SPEvent object so it fits better into the .NET universe.
+Thus, native events integrate better into `.NET`, we have used a little trick.
+SPEventArgs mimics the functionality of `System.ComponentModel.CancelEventArgs`.
+Setting the `Cancel` property to `true` will immediatly stop the event propagation.
+Also we have declared all common native events as `.NET` events.

 **Here is a sample:**